 The Center for Social Concerns' International Summer Service Learning Program (ISSLP) is both a four-credit course and an eight-week summer service-learning program in Catholic social tradition and social analysis which together provide a critical lens through which students are invited to interpret an array of global issues.
 In the face of pressing global concerns, the need to educate students about their responsibility in our global community becomes ever apparent.
 The ISSLP provides an opportunity to examine causes of poverty and to create links of solidarity across borders.
 In collaboration with global partners, the ISSLP seeks to fulfill this educational objective for our students and to meet local needs of communities across the world.

 The ISSLP begins with THEO 33970 Global Issues (1.0 credit) serving as the pre-departure on-campus course in the spring semester.
 It is followed by THEO 33938 (3.0 credits) which includes an eight-to-ten week service-learning immersion with partner organizations in a developing country context, summer and fall academic requirements.
 For students selected to participate, the ISSLP provides airfare, room and board, and $1,000 travel award.

 Attend an Information Session to learn more from past participants.

 - Read through the ISSLP Site Specific Binders located in McNeill Library, Geddes Hall.

 - Review the ISSLP Learning Agreement and understand the requirements prior to completing the application.

-- Refer to the 2016 ISSLP Calendar below for selection process timeline and key program dates.
+- Refer to the 2017 ISSLP Calendar for selection process timeline and key program dates.

 This course fulfills a requirement for the following: